jrwarwick/snis-web-consoles/README.md

 ## ToDo:

 ### Direct CMDs implementation
-particularly  /CMD/QUIT to shutdown entirely
+particularly  /CMD/QUIT to shutdown the http bridge process entirely /CMD/ANNOUNCE to place a popup modal div on all connected clients with arbitrary message.
+Sanitization considerations.

 ### Makefile install target
-would not be necessary in this spearate project if adopted upstream by parent project.
+Would not be necessary in this spearate project if adopted upstream by parent project.
+Maybe also special target for audio asset symlinking

 ### main index.html that is also a menu
 that lists all the client interfaces in a nice layout.